 The Venture Pal does not feature a hydration sleeve, nor does it have a built in rain cover or any additional attachment options for trekking poles, ice axe, helmet, etc.

-In terms of the retail price, the Venture Pal comes in and around a very wallet friendly $27.00 mark, so with that in mind, you of course can’t expect to have all the same feature options a more advanced design day pack would have.
+In terms of cost, the Venture Pal comes in and around a very wallet friendly price, so with that in mind, you of course can’t expect to have all the same feature options a more advanced design day pack would have.
 The pack is also available in a large variety of color options.

 As stated at the start, we feel this is the best ultra budget option, so if you don’t want to invest in something more expensive, this is a viable option, but set your expectations accordingly.